Why this particular asteroid?

 Measuring almost 500 metres in diameter, Bennu takes about 1.2 years to orbit the Sun.
 It moves in an elliptical pattern between Venus and Mars, crossing paths with Earth's orbit every six years, which makes it both an accessible target for a sample-return mission, as well as an asteroid to watch.

-Of the 500,000 or so catalogued asteroids and about 9000 Near-Earth Objects, Bennu is also one of the most potentially hazardous known to humanity, with a 1/2700 risk of colliding with Earth between the years 2175 and 2196.
-Understanding its orbit and composition will help provide more conclusive data on how and when it might impact Earth.
+Of the 500 000 or so catalogued asteroids and about 9000 near-Earth objects, Bennu is one of the most potentially hazardous known to humanity, with a 1/2700 risk of colliding with Earth in the year 2182.
+One of the goals of the OSIRIS-REx mission is to better understand Bennu's orbit and composition, which will help provide more conclusive data on when it might impact Earth.

 - Date modified: